Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/03/net-core-entity-framework-migrations.md

 ## Create the initial version

-To create the first migration file, run the `dotnet ef migrations add` command, and name the migration “InitialCreate”:
+To create the first migration file, run the `dotnet ef migrations add` command, and name the migration "InitialCreate":

 ```cmd
 dotnet ef migrations add InitialCreate
 ```

 You will find some new files in your project, named using a date-stamp and the name of your version.
 For example `20200328212129_InitialCreate.cs`.
 You can view the file and see what it does, it will all look pretty familiar.
-There is an “Up” method and a “Down” method.
+There is an "Up" method and a "Down" method.
 This allows you to apply or reverse the migration.

 To apply all migrations and get the database into the up-to-date state, run: